UKyz/TPSevenWondersJS/README.md

 ```

 ## Execute the tests :
-  This project is based on the TDD method.
-Every classes has a test file to test if the class is good as the test requiere it.
+  This project is based on the BDD method.
+Every classes has a test file to test
+   if the class is good as the test requiere it.
 The test can also show a bogue when the class is modified. [(See what's TDD is)][TDDWiki]

   For exemple to test the divinity's class :